 In 1879, a charter for a railroad with termini at Charlotte Harbor and Lake City, Florida was established under the name Gainesville, Ocala, and Charlotte Harbor Railroad.
 It was taken over by the Florida Southern Railroad, which reaffirmed Charlotte Harbor as a terminus in its own charter.
 30.8 acres (12.5 ha) Then in 1883, Lanier sold his land to Isaac Trabue, who purchased additional property along the harbor and directed the platting of a town (by Kelly B. Harvey) named “Trabue”.
 Harvey recorded the plat on February 24, 1885.
 At the time, Isaac was in Kentucky, and his cousin, John Trabue, was in charge of selling lots.
 To insure success of his development, Trabue convinced the Florida Southern Railway to bring their road to his town on the south side of Charlotte Harbor.

-Learn more about Punta Gorda.Need HVAC Services?
+Learn more about Punta Gorda.Local Resources

 Ready to experience the difference with Vince Tiscio Air Conditioning?
 Contact us today for a free consultation or to schedule a service.
 Let us help you keep cool and comfortable, no matter the weather!